JesalDM/HW-Assign-01/README.md

 - Refactored the title so that it is descriptive and relevant to the webpage.
 - Added the meta tags for search engine optimization.
 - Refactored the header and footer code so that the elements are HTML semantic.
+- Replaced the div tags with main, section and aside tags to semantically represent the elements.
+- Gave a common class to the elements with the same styling in HTML and the corresponding CSS to get rid of repetitive code.
+- Changed the class name of the banner so that it is more appropriate to the context.
+- Added the alt attribute to the image elements on the entire page.
+- Ensured that all the HTML elements follow a logical structure and are in sequential order.

 ```